Sports Guard Lab from China

 Robust Sports Guard

-8. What kind of sports guard provides the best protection?
+4. What kind of sports guard provides the best protection?

-Custom-made sports guards give you the most protection because they are specially designed to fit the unique shape of your upper teeth.
+Custom-made sports guards give you the most protection, because they are specially designed to fit the unique shape of your upper teeth.
 While custom oral treatments are also the most expensive, they offer a premium level of protection for your smile that the regular stock or boil-and-bite oral treatments you’ll find at a sporting goods store can’t match.
 Also, keep in mind that the cost of repairing damaged teeth far exceeds the cost of a custom mouthguard.

-If your child wears a sports guard or other fixed dental appliances, your dentist will also create a mouth guard for your child’s lower teeth.
+If your child wears a sports guard or other fixed dental appliances, your dentist will also create a personalized mouth guard for your child’s lower teeth.
 Mouth guards for braces prevent injuries from broken wires and braces.

 Robust Sports Guard

-10. How long should sports guards last?
+5. How long should sports guards last?

 Ideally, sports mouthguards should be replaced after each season, as they wear out over time, making them less effective.
-Replacing teeth is especially important for teens because their mouths continue to grow and their teeth continue to develop into adulthood.
+Replacing teeth is especially important for teens, because their mouths continue to grow and their teeth continue to develop into adulthood.
 Many multi-sport athletes have new oral guards installed during their six-month dental check-ups.

 Robust Sports Guard

-11. How to extend the service life of sports guards?
+6. How to extend the service life of sports guards?

 Taking care of your mouthguard can help keep your mouth clean and in good shape.
-If your sports guard wears out, it will need to be replaced because they no longer provide the best protection.
+If your sports guard wears out, it will need to be replaced, because they no longer provide the best protection.

 Here are some tips for using a sports mouthguard: